muff1nman/oauth-openshift-springboot-example/blog3.md

 }
 ```

-In the above, I'm using the external OpenShift API endpoint - but the internal `openshift.default.svc` returns the same
+In the above, I'm using an external minishift API endpoint - but the internal `openshift.default.svc` endpoint returns
-exact content.
+the same content.
 The value we're interested in is the `authorization_endpoint` value.
-We can pull this out via a bit of
+We can pull this out via a
-scripting and use it to override the value in the `application.yml` file
+bit of scripting and use it to override the value in the `application.yml` file
-(remember the [ordering of Spring Boot property sources][4]):
+(remember the [ordering of Spring Boot property sources][4] allows us to override via Java system variables):

 ```
 authUri=$(curl -s -k \